tsmith512/tsmithcreative/2013-03-aquifer-and-build-systems/README.md

   root, pushing you to use `sudo` more, all executing code from the Internet with elevated privileges, which is a major security risk.
 Web Chef Matt Grill wrote [NPM Doctor][NPMD] to help get yourself out of that spiral.
+- Occasionally, Aquifer can't find your installation of Drush and provides a somewhat cryptic error message about it.
+Adding a line in the `paths` section of my `aquifer.json` file fixed this: `"drush": "/home/tsmith/.composer/vendor/bin/drush",`.

 ### Can I use it on a project which already exists?